One Billion Rising: 2016

-According to the campaign, "For the fourth year, globally One Billion Rising activists are planning their rising events, artistic uprisings, panel discussions, press conference, town halls, movies, articles, gatherings, poetry, art, posters, actions, and protests to take place on and about Feb 14th.
-With the theme – One Billion Rising: Rise for Revolution 2016, this year's campaign will escalate the collective actions of activists worldwide, and amplify their call for systemic changes towards ending violence against women and girls once and for all.
+According to the campaign: "For the fourth year, globally One Billion Rising activists are planning their rising events, artistic uprisings, panel discussions, press conference, town halls, movies, articles, gatherings, poetry, art, posters, actions, and protests to take place on and about Feb 14th.
+With the theme – One Billion Rising: Rise for Revolution 2016, this year's campaign will escalate the collective actions of activists worldwide, and amplify their call for systemic changes towards ending violence against women and girls once and for all."

-Rising events will continue to focus on highlighting and creating bold artistic initiatives that reflect the actions taking place in communities.
-The theme Rise for Revolution allows creative and artistic expressions, multi-sectoral involvement, and provides a unique space to engage people from all walks of life.
-It allows the use of imagination, art and political actions – and allows everyone the freedom to localise their campaigns.
-REVOLUTION can bring everyone from the personal to the political – from the "I" to the "We".
-It harnesses collective energy because it is hopeful and envisions possibilities and a future."

 2017

 The 2017 event was held in February.

 Video

-In September 2014, the campaign released the One Billion Rising for Justice video which includes footage from amateur and professional videographers from around the world, as well as interviews with global coordinators.
-In January of 2015, the "Rising" video premiered at the Sundance Film Festival in Park City, Utah.
-For 2016, the "Rising Revolution" Video Series was released featuring a range of videos that "showcase the collective energy of Revolution by highlighting artistic expressions and RISING victories from around the world with more being added as the campaign unfolds."
+In September 2014, the campaign released the One Billion Rising for Justice video, which included footage from amateur and professional videographers from around the world, as well as interviews with global coordinators.
+In January 2015, the "Rising" video premiered at the Sundance Film Festival in Park City, Utah.
+For 2016, the "Rising Revolution" series was released with a range of videos that "showcase the collective energy of Revolution by highlighting artistic expressions and RISING victories from around the world with more being added as the campaign unfolds."